-It explores the myriad ways in which a garden can foster environmental changes while also encouraging a diversity of plants and wildlife in your own space.
+It explores the myriad ways a garden can foster environmental changes while encouraging a diversity of plants and wildlife in your own space.

 There’s plenty of advice and ideas here to help you get started, even if you happen to live in an urban setting.